schafric/MFF-NSWI041/1/seminar-work.md

  3. Student can open detail of schedule-triple.
  4. Teacher can edit metadata about schedule-triple.
  5. Planner can schedule subjects manually.
- 6. Planner can asssign schedule sheet to a schedule triple with check of room availability.
+ 6. Planner can assign schedule sheet to a schedule triple with check of room availability.
  7. Planner can assign schedule sheet to a schedule triple with check of conflicts with other compulsory subjects.
- 8.
+ 8. Administrator updates module version.
- 9.
+ 9. Teacher introduces unavailability constraints.
-10.
+10. Planner generates `central schedule` via solver.
 11.
 12.